Tuition and Fees

 3- recommending major corrections and substantial revisions to be made to the dissertation and request a re–examination session after availing 5-6 months to the student to work closely with his/her supervisor on re-readying the dissertation for re-submission and re-examination.
 The PhD committee reserves the right to either ask the same examiners (especially the external) to re-conduct the second defense, or to appoint another external examiner to join the already appointed internal examiner (the same reader who was chosen the first time) in conducting the second defense session.

 4- disqualifying the dissertation upon its inability to demonstrate fulfillment of the dissertation assessment rules (see section II above) and relating the students’ failure in making sufficient case/defense for his/her thesis to pass the exam, which will result in denying the student the PhD degree and availing to him/her the chance of getting an M.A. degree instead.

 The Ph.D. program seeks international and domestic students who know about the reputation of Hartford Seminary’s long-standing work on Christian-Muslim relations and are interested specifically in Christian-Muslim relations.
 All applications will be reviewed by the Admissions Committee that is made up of three faculty members and the Director of Recruitment and Admissions.
 Applicants are required to have earned a Master of Divinity or equivalent from an accredited institution, or the Master of Arts in Religious Studies with the focused area in Islamic Studies and Christian-Muslim Relations from Hartford Seminary prior to their enrollment into this program.
-At least one year of classical Arabic is required at the time of admission (there will be a mandatory test for all Ph.D. students after one year in the program to demonstrate at least a rudimentary working knowledge of Qur’anic and classical Arabic).
+At least one year of classical Arabic or equivalent is required at the time of admission (there will be a mandatory test for all Ph.D. students in the first week of the program to evaluate academic proficiency of Qur’anic and classical Arabic).
 The following materials are also required:

 - Graduate Record Examination (GRE) scores;